Imagine making over $400,000 a year, and you don’t even have to get out of bed. But then one day you decide to give it up – to give it all away.

 But the things that I just keep thinking about, and keep thinking about, and keep thinking about – when it’s still there – that means there’s something there.
 There’s a passion, there’s a desire, and chances are you’re willing to do whatever it takes to make sure that whatever that idea succeeds.
 That’s definitely me.

 So, with me selling the business – walking away from this cash cow that I had invested 16 years in – it was a thought that would not leave my mind.
 I knew I had to start focusing on the online business first.

 I knew it.

-And so after a year, a couple years of finally distancing myself from the practice, moving three hours away, and then talking to other people that have sold their businesses, and talking to different suitors – even when the first deal fell through, then the second deal fell through, I’m like, gosh, I can’t find anybody who’s willing to buy it, that I think is going to take care of my clients.
+And so after a year, a couple of years of finally distancing myself from the practice, moving three hours away, and then talking to other people who have sold their businesses and talking to different suitors – even when the first deal fell through, then the second deal fell through, I’m like, gosh, I can’t find anybody who’s willing to buy it that I think is going to take care of my clients.

 The Calculated Risk Angle

 Now, just a couple of other tidbits that I want to share on the calculated risk front: